How Much Prize Money Has Rory McIlroy Won In 2025?

 A winner in all but two seasons since claiming his first pro title at the European Tour's 2009 Dubai Desert Classic (2017 and 2020), the 36-year-old has collected over $10 million in prize money in each of the past four seasons (2025 inclusive) and scooped over $5 million in all but three campaigns since 2013-2014.

-McIlroy will extend all of those records through at least 2025 as well after winning two PGA Tour events and a Major before May.
+McIlroy will extend all of those records through at least 2025 as well after winning two PGA Tour events and a Major before May, with another big win coming in September's Irish Open on the DP World Tour.

-The first of his triumphs arrived in just McIlroy's second start of the year - at the AT&T Pebble Beach Pro-Am.
-Fuelled by an early tournament ace, the Holywood-born pro beat good friend, Shane Lowry to the title by two strokes and consequently earned himself $3.6 million.
+The first of his triumphs arrived in just McIlroy's second start of the year at the Pebble Beach Pro-Am.
+Fuelled by an early tournament ace, the Holywood-born pro beat good friend Shane Lowry to the title by two shots to earn $3.6 million.

 That US success occurred two weeks after the World No.2 had finished T4th on the DP World Tour's Dubai Desert Classic and banked a check for just north of $460,000.